CLICK

 artists, generally for liberal causes such as First Amendment

 rights, arts advocacy and public education.
-On

 July 28, 2004, Reagan spoke at the Democratic National Convention